Mikala-Troupe/soc-level-1-labs/Week-01_Email-Header-and-Sender-Analysis/README.md

 # Week 1 — Email Header and Sender Analysis Notes

 ## Objective
-This lab focused on analyzing the structure of raw email headers to trace message origin, verify sender authenticity, and identify potential signs of spoofing or compromise.
+In this lab I focused on analyzing the structure of raw email headers to trace message origin, verify sender authenticity, and identify potential signs of spoofing or compromise.

 ---